Population synthesis of double neutron stars: Description of the Model

 \subsubsection{Common envelope}

-Formation of double neutron stars involves quite frequently an unstable mass transfer, i.e. a common envelope phase.
+The formation of double neutron stars involves quite frequently an unstable mass transfer, i.e. a common envelope phase.
 During the common envelope phase the binary orbit is tightened, and a significant amount of matter from the companion is expelled.
-At the same time some matter is accreted onto the neutron star, see section \ref{astand} and references therein.
-In the $StarTrack$ code the common envelope is treated following the \citep{1984ApJ...277..355W} formalism and it is assumed that the amount of matter accreted by the neutron star lies in range $[0.05M_\odot,0.10M_\odot]$ and is drawn from it with a flat distribution, which corresponds to highly super Eddington accretion rate.
-At this stage the angular momentum transfer is chaotic \citep{1997ApJ...478..723B}, and we assume that the spin of a neutron star is not affected on the average by accretion during this phase, i.e. the spin period of the pulsar is the same as before the common envelope.
-However, the accreted matter quenches the magnetic field of the neutron star, according to equation~(\ref{bdecay}).
-Thus, a system after a common envelope phase has a tightened orbit, and the pulsar is more massive with decreased magnetic field yet its spin frequency is unchanged.
+At the same time some matter is accreted onto the neutron star, see Section \ref{astand} and references therein.
+In the S\textsc{tar}T\textsc{rack} code the common envelope is treated following the \citet{1984ApJ...277..355W} formalism and assuming that the amount of matter accreted by the neutron star lies in the range $0.05M_{\sun} \lid dM \lid 0.10M_{\sun}$, randomly drawn from it with a flat distribution.
+The duration of the common envelope phase is highly uncertain, but accretion of such an amount of matter would correspond to a highly super-Eddington accretion rate.
+At this stage the angular momentum transfer is chaotic \citep{1997ApJ...478..723B}, and we assume that the spin of the neutron star is not affected on the average by accretion during this phase, i.e. the spin period of the pulsar is the same as before the common envelope.
+However, the accreted matter quenches the magnetic field of the neutron star, according to Equation~(\ref{bdecay}).
+Thus, a system after a common envelope phase has a tightened orbit, and the pulsar is more massive with a decreased magnetic field yet its spin frequency is unchanged.
+Another possibility is that there is no accretion of matter onto the neutron star in that phase.
+In these models the pulsars mainly evolve along the field decay lines, which does not yield a good fit to the observed population (see Section \ref{popnappdot}).